kylemcdonald/ethereum-nft-activity/readme.md

 Estimate the total CO2 footprint for popular CryptoArt platforms.
 The goal is to accurately quantify the ecological damage of Ethereum 1.0 PoW-backed CryptoArt platforms.

-To estimate the footprint for a specific Ethereum wallet or contract (up to 10,000 transactions) try [carbon.fyi](https://carbon.fyi/).
+To estimate the footprint for a specific Ethereum wallet or contract try [carbon.fyi](https://carbon.fyi/).
 To estimate the footprint of a specific artwork try [cryptoart.wtf](http://cryptoart.wtf/).

 Status as of March 22, 2021: